Here are some tips that we have shared with our Denver area clients when we helped with their remodeling projects.

 8) Next, you can make some calls to designers and/or contractors and see how you are treated on the phone.
 It is always nice to reach a live person via phone, but more importantly, if you leave a message, does the company return your call?
 If they don’t return your initial call, then they probably won’t be returning your calls in the future.
 Is the person who reaches out to you, polite, interested, experienced and helpful to you on the phone?
 Do they answer your questions knowledgeably?
 Remodeling is a difficult process.
 It is very important that your questions are answered and that you are treated well from the very beginning of the process.

 9) If you have a good experience on the phone, then you can schedule an initial visit with the contractor that impressed you the most and/or with several good contractors.
 At this time all of the experienced and good contractors are very busy.
 This means that you may have to wait a while for an appointment and even longer for design and construction.
 Please be patient.
 A good design-build firm is worth the wait.
 Why?
-Because a good firm will listen to you, be creative in the solutions to your problems, stay on budget and schedule and avoid the pitfalls common to the remodeling experience in Colorado.
+Because a good firm will listen to you, be creative in the solutions to your problems, stay on budget and within the scheduled timeline and avoid the pitfalls common to the remodeling experience in Colorado.
 When the sales person visits your home, how does she or he treat you?
 Do they answer your questions and concerns in an honest, heartfelt manner?
 Are they interested in your project and your concerns?
 Are they professional in demeanor, appearance and conduct?
 Are they an owner or a staff person who has the standing in their company to make sure that any promises made to you will be kept?

 Good luck with your project.